avast/cactus/README.md

 case class User(name: String, age: Int)
 ```

-Now, the cactus is able to convert `OptionalUserResponse` to `OptionalUserResponseMessage` (and back), but you want to have just `Option[User]`
+Now, the Cactus is able to convert `OptionalUserResponse` to `OptionalUserResponseMessage` (and back), but you want to have just `Option[User]`
 in your API, not the whole `OptionalUserResponse`.

-Creating converter for client side is very easy:
+Creating converter for a client side is very easy:

 ```scala
 implicit val convGpbToOptUser: Converter[OptionalUserResponseMessage, Option[User]] = {